Affected City Services

 Parks, Trails, Waterfalls and Open Spaces

 Albion Falls is closed to visitors.
-Parking lots in the area will are closed.
-Residents are requested not to congregate at Albion Falls.
-Albion Falls is closed to visitors.
-Parking lots in the area are also closed.
+Parking lots, viewing platorms and areas are closed.
 Residents are requested not to congregate at Albion Falls.

 Escarpment stairs are closed for all use at this time.